-detecting or investigating contraventions, or possible contraventions of the law, specifically regarding intelligence and surveillance operations.

-- 19. Further, QPS submitted19 that disclosing information which would reveal who accessed an individual's record on QPRIME would enable an individual to deduce whether particular QPS units were monitoring the individual's behaviour or involvement in activities.20 On this basis, QPS submitted that disclosure of the QPRIME officer information could reasonably be expected to prejudice the effectiveness of its lawful methods or procedures for preventing, detecting, investigating or dealing with a contravention or possible contravention of the law. - 20.
-The applicant submitted21 that disclosure of the use of QPRIME as a method or procedure for preventing, detecting, investigating or dealing with a contravention or possible contravention of the law could not be said to prejudice the effectiveness of QPRIME as a method or procedure.
-In support of this position, the applicant submitted as follows: - 'to disclose either that the police keep information in a computerised database or that police officers access the information held in that database reveals nothing which is novel, covert or clandestine^{'22} - 'disclosure of methods or procedures which are "obvious and well known to the community" is not likely to prejudice their effectiveness23 - some, but not all of, QPRIME officer information might be exempt under other specific provisions in schedule 3, section 10 of the RTI Act24 which would 'otherwise have no work to do'25 - 'if Parliament had intended that keeping documents in the QPRIME database be regarded as an integral part of QPS methods and procedures ... then it would have been unnecessary for the Parliament to have enacted the[se] specific provisions26 - the logical result of finding that the QPRIME officer information may be refused under schedule 3, section 10(1)(f) of the RTI Act is that QPS may circumvent the disclosure regimes in the RTI and IP Acts by claiming that 'information held by it in computer databases which may be searched and accessed by police officers form an integral part of its lawful methods or procedures', and 'that effectively would operate to exempt the QPS from the disclosure regimes'27; and - 'the characterisation of QPRIME as "an integral part of QPS's lawful methods and procedures, etc." ... may have the absurd result of some information in QPRIME being deemed not to be exempt information by virtue of schedule 3, [section] 10(6) because it had been used by a specialist intelligence or security unit of the QPS,
+- 19. QPS submitted20 that the process of QPS officers accessing information in QPRIME forms an integral part of the methods and procedures used by QPS for preventing, detecting or investigating contraventions, or possible contraventions of the law, specifically regarding intelligence and surveillance operations. - 20.
+Further, QPS submitted that disclosing the QPRIME access information would reveal: - the number of occasions on which QPS officers have accessed QPRIME in relation to a particular individual - the nature of the access; and - the number and/or identity of the inquiring officer. - 21.
+QPS submitted that disclosure of such information would enable an individual to deduce whether particular QPS units were monitoring the individual's behaviour or involvement in activities, and the level of QPS surveillance/investigation they were under.21 On this basis, QPS submitted that disclosure of the QPRIME access information could reasonably be expected to prejudice the effectiveness of its lawful methods or procedures for preventing, detecting, investigating or dealing with a contravention or possible contravention of the law. - 22.
+The applicant submitted22 that disclosure of the use of QPRIME as a method or procedure for preventing, detecting, investigating or dealing with a contravention or possible contravention of the law could not be said to prejudice the effectiveness of QPRIME as a method or procedure.
+In support of this position, the applicant submitted as follows: - 'to disclose either that the police keep information in a computerised database or that police officers access the information held in that database reveals nothing which is novel, covert or clandestine23 - 'disclosure of methods or procedures which are "obvious and well known to the community" is not likely to prejudice their effectiveness24 - some, but not all of, QPRIME access information might be exempt under other specific provisions in schedule 3, section 10 of the RTI Act25 which would 'otherwise have no work to do'26 - 'if Parliament had intended that keeping documents in the QPRIME database be regarded as an integral part of QPS methods and procedures ... then it would